Peter-Davis197/alx-low_level_programming./0x06-pointers_arrays_strings/README.md

-more pointers arrays and strings 6
+0x06.
+C - More pointers, arrays and strings